yldio/career-framework/FAQ.md

 ## Q: My specialism isn’t listed, what does that mean?

-We will always require specialists in many different areas and the ones providedare simply examples representative of the majority of staff in the company.
+We will always require specialists in many different areas and the ones provided are simply examples representative of the majority of staff in the company.
 If your area of specialisation isn’t listed, it means you should look for the default list of expectations for guidance, which is the same for all engineers.
 If you think your specialism should be listed and particular skills